txsoura/txsoura/README.md

 ## Guidelines

-If you want to contribute in my repos or know my git & code organization, please read this guidelines.
+If you want to contribute to my repos or know my git & code organization, please read these guidelines.

 > [Wiki](https://github.com/txsoura/txsoura/wiki)

 ## Support

-If you would like to support me, click the button bellow:
+If you would like to support me, click the button below:

 <a href="https://www.buymeacoffee.com/txsoura" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 217px !important;" ></a>